CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 To make things simpler, we assume you installed mquery natively (see [Install mquery natively (without docker)](./install-native.md) if you want to learn how to do this).
 * S3-compatible server with your samples.
-In this guide we'll deploy minio for demonstration purposes.
+In this guide, we'll deploy Minio for demonstration purposes.

 ## Caveats

-The integration has some rough edges, and assumes some things.
+The integration has some rough edges and assumes some things.
 Most importantly:

 * Malware collection that you want to index cannot have duplicate filenames.
-This is obvious if your data is already in s3 (s3 buckets cannot have duplicate filenames), but it's something to keep in mind if you're moving existing collection from disk to s3.
-Ideally you should store your files using hashes (like sha256) as names.
+This is obvious if your data is already in s3 (s3 buckets cannot have duplicate filenames), but it's something to keep in mind if you're moving existing collections from disk to s3.
+Ideally, you should store your files using hashes (like sha256) as names.
 * Do not mix s3 and non-s3 storage in a single database.
 Mquery works best if either all your files are stored in s3, or none are.
-If you really need to, it is possible, but you may need to edit S3 plugin source code.
+If you really need to, it is possible, but you may need to edit the S3 plugin source code.

 This integration works in the following way: